jschnable/jschnable.github.io/IntegratedPlantBiology.md

 3. Unofficial transcripts (with certified translation into english if they aren't already in english)
 4. Contact Information for three people who could write you letters of recommendation.

 It helps to list specific faculty you are interested in as part of your application.
+In deciding it can help to look at faculty websites or read the abstracts of recent papers published by individual professors in the program.

+* Ed Cahoon is a professor in Biochemistry who studies plant lipids. ([Lab Website](https://www.unl.edu/cahoonlab/welcome)) ([Google Scholar Profile](https://scholar.google.com/citations?user=vgInU3QAAAAJ&hl=en))
+* Tom Clemente is a professor in Agronomy who studies plant transformation. ([Lab Website](https://www.unl.edu/clementelab/index.html)) ([Google Scholar Profile](https://scholar.google.com/citations?user=jCWIXfEAAAAJ&hl=en))
+* Yufeng Ge is a professor in Biological Systems Engineering who works on plant phenotyping in the greenhouse and field. ([Faculty Profile](https://engineering.unl.edu/bse/faculty/yufeng-ge-1/))([Google Scholar Profile](https://scholar.google.com/citations?user=XiC54_8AAAAJ&hl=en))
+* Katarzyna Glowacka is a professor in Biochemistry who studies photosynthesis and cold tolerance. ([Lab Website](https://www.glowackalab.com/)) ([Google Scholar Profile](https://scholar.google.com/citations?user=gjIz2bsAAAAJ&hl=en))
+* Toshihiro Obata is a professor in Biochemistry who studies plant metabolism. ([Lab Website](https://obatalab.unl.edu/)) ([Google Scholar Profile](https://scholar.google.de/citations?user=SDqLq-cAAAAJ&hl=en))
+* Rebecca Roston is a professor in Biochemistry who studies plant lipids and cold tolerance. ([Lab Website](https://www.rostonlab.com/)) ([Google Scholar Profile](https://scholar.google.com/citations?user=1CkQ7iIAAAAJ&hl=en))
+* James Schnable is a professor in Agronomy who studies plant quantitative genetics, comparative genomics and high throughput phenotyping.
+(You're already on his lab website) ([Google Scholar Profile](https://scholar.google.com/citations?user=cik4JVYAAAAJ&hl=en))
+* Jinliang Yang is a professor in Agronomy who studies population and quantitative genetics in plants with a particular focus on maize. ([Lab Website](https://jyanglab.com/)) ([Google Scholar Profile](https://scholar.google.com/citations?user=2CiKnzkAAAAJ&hl=en))

-There are currently 33 faculty who can mentor students as part of the Integrated Plant Biology graduate school track.
+In addition to these eight professors, there are currently 25 other faculty who can mentor students as part of the Integrated Plant Biology graduate school track.
 [Here are their names and links to their websites](https://bigdata.unl.edu/phd-program-faculty#block-views-faculty-member-block-2).

 **When is the deadline to apply to Integrated Plant Biology at the University of Nebraska-Lincoln?**
 The deadline to ensure full consideration of your application for grad school is generally December 15th, but it is important to check the official [UNL graduate studies website](https://www.unl.edu/gradstudies/academics/programs/CBIO-PHD).